-Piazza Navona is a pubic square in the capital of Italy, Rome.
+Piazza Navona is a public square in the capital of Italy, Rome.
 It’s located on the east bank of the Tiber River and right into the historic center of the city.

-The Ancient Roman marketplace and its ruins, the Forum Romanum, is located About 1 kilometer (0.6 miles) to the southeast of the square, pretty much in walking distance!
+The Ancient Roman marketplace and its ruins, the Forum Romanum, is located About 1 kilometer (0.6 miles) to the southeast of the square, pretty much within walking distance!

 2. It was built on an Ancient Roman entertainment venue

 The design and form of the square are no accident.
 That’s because it was built on top of one of the many Ancient Roman entertainment venues that were built all across the Roman Empire, including within the borders of the city.

 This venue is referred to as the “Stadium of Domitian,” named after Roman Emperor Domitian who ruled over the Roman Empire at the end of the first century A.D.

 This stadium was smaller than some of its counterparts such as the Flavian Amphitheater or “Colosseum,” which was built by Domitian’s father Vespasian, and brother Titus, and the famous chariot-racing arena called the Circus Maximus.